-The Vow, a movie based on Kim and Krickitt Carpenter's story, debuted Feb.
-10 and was the top movie of the weekend, making $41.7 million.
+The Vow, a movie based on Kim and Krickitt Carpenter's story, debuted in theaters in 2012 and was the top movie of the opening weekend, making $41.7 million.
 However, the romantic movie is not even close to telling the true story of faith and commitment that has kept the Carpenters devoted to each other for 20 years.

 Their saga began 10 weeks after their wedding on Sept.
 18, 1993.
 They were in a serious automobile accident that left Krickitt with no memories of her husband or their new marriage.
 She suffered a severe brain trauma that wiped out 18 months of her life - the entire time she and Kim met, dated and married.

 While he was still madly in love with her, he was a stranger she wanted nothing to do with.